albetnov/sanctum-refresh/README.md

 composer require albetnov/sanctum-refresh
 ```

-You can publish and run the migrations with:
+Then you'll need to push and run the migration with:

 ```bash
 php artisan vendor:publish --tag="sanctum-refresh-migrations"
 php artisan migrate
 ```

-You can publish the config file with:
+You can also publish the config file with:

 ```bash
 php artisan vendor:publish --tag="sanctum-refresh-config"